-A Parish Council Meeting was held on Wednesday 20^{th} January 2021 via videoconferencing on the Zoom Platform and commenced at 7.32pm.
+A Parish Council Meeting was held on Wednesday $20^{th}$ January 2021 via videoconferencing on the Zoom Platform and commenced at 7.32pm.

 The Chairman, Mr. Arthey welcomed the following Parish Cllrs. to the meeting - R Corcoran, M Hainsworth, B Howe, R Howe, J Moore and A Sturgeon.
-In attendance were Mrs V Waples, Clerk and District Cllr.
+In attendance were Mrs V Waples, Clerk, County Cllr.
+Finch ( in part) and District Cllr.
 L Jamieson (in part) and two members of the public.